Watching China Watching (XXII)

 My Own May Fourth

-If your birthday happens to fall on one of these portentous dates, the sediment of history may well become part of your own cycle of annual remembrance.
-I was born on 4 May 1954, the year Mao wrote to the Politburo about The Dream of the Red Chamber alerting his colleagues to the malign influence of Hu Shi which launched an ongoing assault on academic and intellectual independence.
+If your birthday happens to fall on one of these portentous dates, the sediment of history may well become part of, or clog, your own cycle of annual remembrance.
+I was born on 4 May 1954, the year Mao wrote to the Politburo about The Dream of the Red Chamber alerting his colleagues to the malign influence of Hu Shi and thereby launching an ongoing assault on academic and intellectual independence.
 As a student in the People’s Republic I studied Mao’s letter shortly after celebrating my twentieth birthday on a train from Beijing to Shanghai in 1975.
 I’m reminded of the May Fourth era and its denouement on Mainland China every twelve months.

 During his 2014 visit to Peking University, Xi Jinping extended his dominance over the May Fourth tradition.
 That day I celebrated my sixtieth birthday with friends in Canberra.
 Gerald Szeto 司徒佐, the architect of the new building housing the Australian Centre on China in the World of which I was founding director, gave a public lecture about his work in Beijing.
 Among other things he described his earlier work on the Stanford Center at PKU as well as a commission to design the new Yenching Academy 燕京學院 being built on the campus.